englishextra/img-lightbox/README.md

 ## Tips

-SPA / PWA developers don't need to bother: built-in class is added to a link.
+SPA / PWA developers don't need to bother: work-related class is added to a link.

 That way you avoid multiple assignments to a single element.